|Course Length:||3 Years Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 120 UCAS Tariff points on the new UCAS Tariff.
+120 UCAS Tariff points on the new UCAS Tariff.
 Creative Arts subjects, for example Art, Graphics or Media, is preferred.
 Applicants with strong creative portfolios may be credited with 32 UCAS Tariff points towards the total.